 What we did next

 We tried the usual channels first: support tickets, phone calls, social media escalation, and standard complaint routes.
 When that failed, we shifted to evidence and structure.
-We built timelines, preserved communications, and studied how payment firms are expected to handle restricted funds, disclosure, and complaints handling, including how penalty style charges and liquidated damages are typically assessed and justified.
+We spent years reading testimonies and cases, while studying the laws and regulations governing how payment firms are expected to handle restricted funds, disclosure, and complaints handling, including how penalty style charges and liquidated damages are typically assessed and justified.

 Why this site exists at all